What Specializations Are There in Human Resources?

 The human resources department is in charge of personnel: recruiting and fielding job applicants, training people, keeping workers abreast of employment laws, scheduling vacation time, developing workplace policies, managing health benefits and retirement plans, conducting exit interviews, and so on.

-Most human resources jobs require a bachelor's degree at minimum, but not all require a degree specifically in human resources.
+Most human resources jobs require a bachelor's degree at minimum, but not all require specifically a bachelor's in human resources.
 When considering this career, depending on which specialty interests you, you may look into pursuing a bachelor's degree in business, psychology, finance, or communications.

 You can also improve your job prospects by getting certain certifications, such as professional in human resources (PHR), senior professional in human resources (SPHR), Society for Human Resource Management-certified professional (SHRM-CP), or Society for Human Resource Management-senior certified professional (SHRM-SCP).